-The Federation received 24% and 30% of its income from one related organization in 2020 and 2019, respectively.
+The Federation received 28% and 24% of its income from one related organization, in the years ended December 31, 2021 and 2020, respectively.

 NOTE G - LIQUIDITY AND AVAILABILITY OF FINANCIAL ASSETS

 The Federation has a policy to structure its financial assets to be available as its general expenditures, liabilities, and other obligations come due.